HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 assert out.returncode == 0
 ```

-Next, we want to group the spectrum so we can model it in xspec using $\chi^2$ minimization.
+Next, we want to group the spectrum so we can model it in XSPEC using $\chi^2$ minimization.

-For that, we use `ftgrouppha` (see [detail](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/ftgrouppha.html)) to bin the spectrum using the optimal binning with a minimum signal to noise ratio of 6.
+For that, we use `ftgrouppha` (see the [detailed documentation](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/ftgrouppha.html)) to bin the spectrum using the optimal binning with a minimum signal to noise ratio of 6.

 ```{code-cell} python
 os.chdir(f"{WORK_DIR}/{OBS_ID}_p/spec")